araujo88/bitcoin-price-bot-nostr/README.md

 go run main.go
 ```

-The bot will fetch Bitcoin prices for USD, EUR, JPY, GBP, and BRL every hour and post them to the configured Nostr relays.
+The bot will fetch Bitcoin prices for USD, EUR and BRL daily and post them to the configured Nostr relays.

 ## Configuration